section-engineering-education/engineering-education/articles/react-native-agora-video-conference-app/index.md

-In this tutorial, we'll build a Video Conference app with React Native and [Agora](https://www.agora.io/en/about-us/).
+In this tutorial, we will build a Video Conference app with React Native and [Agora](https://www.agora.io/en/about-us/).

 ### Goals